ComputationalRadiationPhysics/picongpu/docs/source/python_package/snippets/README.md

    - `configuring_environment/`: `rc_params` usage
    - `defining_simulation/`: PICMI input scripts
    - `running_simulation/`: bash commands and workflow invocations
+   - `quickstart/`: the commands of the quick start guide
+   - `selected_topics/`: the feature deep dives
  - Python snippets are executed by the pytest suite in `test_snippets.py` (one test per snippet): each script runs in a subprocess with a fresh working directory and an isolated environment (`HOME`, `PIC_RC`) and must